ShivanS93/100-days-of-code/r1-log.md

 Python for Data Analysis:
 - finished Chapter 6 working on data reading.
 - got stuck with pd.Series([]) giving an error
-More configuring my linux environment
-Day 33 of Data
+More configuring my linux environmentdatascience #machinelearning Day 33 of Data

 ## R1D79